openstack/rally/doc/specs/implemented/improve_scenario_output_format.rst

       ...
       "output": {
           "additive": [
-              # Each iteration duplicates "title", "chart" and items keys,
+              # Each iteration duplicates "title", "description", "chart" and
-              # however this seems to be less evil than keeping aggregated
+              # items keys, however this seems to be less evil than keeping
-              # metadata on upper level of task results schema.
+              # aggregated metadata on upper level of task results schema.
               # "chart" is required by HTML report and should be a name of
               # existent Chart subclass that is responsible for processing
               # and displaying the data
-              {"title": "How some durations changes during the scenario", "chart": "OutputStackedAreaChart",
+              {"title": "How some durations changes during the scenario", "description": "Some details explaind here",
+               "chart": "OutputStackedAreaChart",
                "items": [[<str key>, <float value>], ...]  # Additive data },